Junior Year

 -

-Take the PSAT.
+Take the PSAT/NMSQT.
 Test fees can be waived in some situations.
-Ask your school counselors office about Fee Waivers.
+Ask your school counselor's office about Fee Waivers.
+Prepare for the fact that the PSAT/NMSQT and SAT will be digital and tests will be taken on a devise.
 See Resources page in this site for more information.
-[COVID 19 Impact: this schedule is subject to change]

 -